Fr3dMer/softeng_module/docs/usage.rst

 **Search by Patient ID**::

-   # To search for patient records, use -r to specify the rcode and -g is specify the patiend ID
+   # To search for patient records, use -g flag to specify the patient ID
-   python PanelAppDB.py -r R45 -g 124 -f 'db/'
+   python PanelAppDB.py -g 124 -f 'db/'